prismspecs/return_to_sender-arduino/README.md

 # CNCshield

 Arduino stepper motor controller for CNC shield with 4-axis support.
+The idea is to suspend a box from 4 motors, each attached to a corner of the box.
+The motors will raise and lower the box, allowing it to also rotate a bit.

 ## Hardware